-Platelets are approximately 2-4 by 0.5 microns in size (which is about a third of a normal sized red cell) with coarse cytoplasmic granules.
-In a normal individual approximately 7– 15 platelets are seen per oil immersion field (x100 objective).
+Platelets are approximately 2-4 by 0.5 microns in size (which is about a third of a normal-sized red cell) with coarse cytoplasmic granules.
+In a normal individual, approximately 7– 15 platelets are seen per oil immersion field (x100 objective).
 Single platelet/oil immersion field is roughly equivalent to 15,000- 20,000 platelets in circulation.
 For estimating platelet counts on smear, large number of fields should be counted so as to reduce sample bias.
-Also the fields chosen should have even distribution with slight overlap of RBCs.
+Also, the fields chosen should have even distribution with a slight overlap of RBCs.

 A low platelet count (thrombocytopenia) can occur in certain infections like dengue fever, aplastic anemia, megaloblastic anemia, hypersplenism, idiopathic thrombocytopenic purpura or leukemias.

-A high platelet count (thrombocytosis) is seen in iron deficiency anemia, post-haemorrhage, idiopathic thrombocythemia or chronic myeloid leukemia.
+A high platelet count (thrombocytosis) is seen in iron deficiency anemia, post-hemorrhage, idiopathic thrombocythemia or chronic myeloid leukemia.